May. 22, 2013

-The Napa Superior Court is accepting applications for one adult commissioner and two youth commissioners (between 14 and 21 years of age) for appointment to the Napa County Juvenile Justice Commission.
+The Napa Superior Court is accepting applications for youth and adult commissioners for appointment to the Napa County Juvenile Justice Commission.

 Leave a message for the Juvenile Justice Commission at (707) 253-4394